-It may take at least three months of daily use of finasteride before you notice an improvement in your hair loss.
-Trust us: We know three months can feel like a very long time when you want to see progress yesterday.
+It may take at least four months of daily use of finasteride before you notice an improvement in your hair loss.
+And some men may not see real results for six (or more) months.
+Trust us: We know this can feel like a very long time when you want to see progress yesterday.

 But take it from Keeps user Dilyn H that once it starts working, it really does work.